-For 2020, the annual TFSA contribution limit is \$6,000.1 Unused contribution room - dating back to 2009 when TFSAs were first introduced, or the year you turned 18 - carries forward and can be used in any future year.2
+For 2023, the annual TFSA contribution limit is \$6,500!
+Unused contribution room - dating back to 2009 when TFSAs were first introduced, or the year you turned 18 - carries forward and can be used in any future year2.

-Individuals are responsible for monitoring their TFSA contributions, which can be confirmed by contacting the Canada Revenue Agency (CRA) by phone or through their online My Account service.
+Individuals are responsible for monitoring their TFSA contributions, although this can be confirmed by contacting the Canada Revenue Agency ("CRA") online through the My Account function on the Canada Revenue Agency web site3.

 Withdrawals from your TFSA are tax-free and any amount withdrawn in the current year will be added back to your TFSA contribution room at the beginning of the following calendar year.
-For example, let's assume that you have no current unused TFSA contribution room and you withdrew \$15,000 from your TFSA on January 15, 2019.
-On January 1, 2020, your TFSA contribution limit will increase to \$21,000 (\$15,000 withdrawn in 2019, plus your 2020 TFSA contribution limit of \$6,000).
-In addition, TFSA withdrawals won't impact your eligibility for federal income-tested benefits and credits such as Old Age Security, Guaranteed Income Supplement, employment insurance benefits, child tax benefit and the GST credit.
+For example, let's assume that you have no current unused TFSA contribution room and you withdrew \$15,000 from your TFSA on January 15, 2022.
+On January 1, 2023, your TFSA contribution limit will increase to \$21,500 (\$15,000 withdrawn in 2022, plus your 2023 TFSA contribution limit of \$6,500).
+In addition, TFSA withdrawals won't impact your eligibility for Federal income-tested benefits and credits such as Old Age Security, Guaranteed Income Supplement, employment insurance benefits, child tax benefits and the GST credit.

-The graph below compares the growth of annual \$6,000. contributions to a TFSA versus saving \$6,000 annually in a non-registered investment account.
-Assuming a five per cent rate of return, after 25 years the TFSA will grow to \$300,681; while the non-registered account grows to only \$225,318.
-As a result of the tax-free growth of the TFSA, you'd have over \$75,363 (or 33 per cent) more to fund your financial goals.
+The chart on the right compares the growth of annual \$6,500 contributions to a TFSA versus saving \$6,500 annually in a non-registered investment account.
+Assuming a five per cent rate of return, after 25 years the TFSA will grow to \$325,737; while the non-registered account grows to only \$244,095.
+As a result of the tax-free growth of the TFSA, you'd have over \$81,642 (or 33 per cent) more to fund your financial goals.